Tin Man Is Down: Plot

 Carrie (Claire Danes) is called to testify before the United States Senate Select Committee on Intelligence 58 days after the attack on the CIA headquarters.
 Senator Lockhart (Tracy Letts) reveals a memo that offered Brody (Damian Lewis) immunity for his help in killing or capturing Nazir.
-Carrie indicates that she doesn't believe Brody is guilty or knew the bomb was in his car.
+Carrie indicates that she does not believe Brody is guilty or knew the bomb was in his car.
 The next day Lockhart questions where Carrie was the 14 hours after the attack when her statement claimed she was unconscious.
 Carrie invokes the Fifth Amendment.

 Dana (Morgan Saylor) concludes a month-long stay in the hospital after having slit her wrists in the bathtub.
 Jessica Brody (Morena Baccarin) struggles financially and begins interviewing for jobs.
 Carrie's father Frank (James Rebhorn) finds out that she has stopped taking lithium.
 Mira (Sarita Choudhury) returns from Mumbai, but she and Saul (Mandy Patinkin) sleep in separate bedrooms, and the status of their relationship remains unclear.

 The attack on Langley left a crater, and the death toll is revealed to be 219.
-The Iranian mastermind of the attack, Majid Javadi ("The Magician"), hasn't been seen in public since 1994.
+The Iranian mastermind of the attack, Majid Javadi ("The Magician"), has not been seen in public since 1994.
 Six other members of the network that planned and carried out the attack on Langley have been identified and located by the CIA.
 After weighing his options, Saul eventually orders their simultaneous assassination.
 Peter Quinn (Rupert Friend) is in Caracas, Venezuela, where he decides not to place a bomb on his target's car upon seeing a boy in the back seat.
 He is given the order to attempt to kill his target (codenamed "Tin Man") by infiltrating his compound.
 Quinn shoots and kills his target but accidentally kills the boy as well.
 Elsewhere in the world, the other five targets are also taken out.

 Carrie meets a redhead man while buying alcohol at a convenience store, and she sleeps with him that night.
 The next day, she sees the newspaper headline that an unnamed CIA officer slept with Brody.
 Carrie confronts Saul and accuses him of leaking the story.
 Saul is later called before the Intelligence Committee and asked to comment on the article.
-Saul doesn't give a name but says that the agent is bipolar and concealed it from her employers.
+Saul does not give a name but says that the agent is bipolar and concealed it from her employers.
 Carrie watches Saul's testimony on live television and is distraught.